 Non-partial views and layouts in the MVC templates use a model of type

 IPageViewModel<T> where T must be a descendent of

 IPageViewModel interface defines a

-CurrentPage property as well as a couple of properties geared towards layouts and framework components.
-This way, all views including layout files, can rely on some common characteristics of the view model.
+CurrentPage property, and a couple of properties geared towards layouts and framework components.
+This way, views, including layout files, can rely on some common characteristics of the view model.

 To free controllers from having to populate these common properties on the view model, an action filter named